Nethmina-14/Nethmina-14/README.md

-# 💼 Developer Portfolio - Your Name
+# 💼 Developer Portfolio - Oshada Nethmina

 Welcome to my personal portfolio!
 I'm a passionate software developer focused on building efficient, scalable, and user-friendly digital solutions.
 This repository contains the code and documentation for my portfolio website.